hardyqr/UW-Spring2017-CS246-Notes/notes-5.18-LEC06.md

 ```

 ## Function overloading
-In C++ we can have functions that have the same name as long as differs inthe number or types of parameters,
+In C++ we can have functions that have the same name as long as differs in the number or types of parameters.
 - Just differing on the return type is not ok.
 ```cpp
 int neg(int a) {return -1;}